John W. Cooper

-John Walcott Cooper, Jr. (February 17, 1873 – April 1966) was an American ventriloquist, entertainer, and singer with the Southern Jubilee Singers.
+John Walcott Cooper Jr. (February 17, 1873 – April 1966) was an African-American ventriloquist and singer with the Southern Jubilee Singers.
 He was known as the "Black Napoleon of Ventriloquism" and also performed under the pseudonym Hezekiah Jones.
 Over the course of his lifetime Cooper was a member of the Negro Actors Guild of America, the Colored Vaudeville Benevolent Association, and the International Brotherhood of Ventriloquists.

+Biography

 Early years

-He was born in 1873 in Brooklyn to John Walcott Cooper, Sr. and Annie Morris.
+He was born in 1873 in Brooklyn to John Walcott Cooper Sr. and Annie Morris.
 His parents originally lived in the southern part of the United States; John Cooper Sr. was originally from Beaufort, South Carolina, and Annie Morris was originally from Georgia.
 In 1871, the family moved north.

 Cooper dropped out of school in the third grade at age 8, in 1881.
 Before his 13th birthday, in 1886, both of Cooper's parents died.
 Cooper took on a job as an exercise boy at Sheepshead Bay Race Track in Brooklyn.
 While working at Sheepshead Bay Race Track, Cooper was introduced to ventriloquism by a white ventriloquist who attempted to convince and frighten Cooper into believing that the horses he was working with could talk.
 This was one of the various examples that many speculate prompted Cooper to become a ventriloquist.